Ellie Goulding Slays In Minuscule Blue Bikini On Honeymoon

 Ellie Goulding is looking good and feeling good on her tropical honeymoon getaway.

 As fans know, the singer recently tied the knot to Caspar Jopling and the pair are currently enjoying a beachside getaway for their honeymoon.
-Goulding has not disclosed to fans exactly where she is vacationing at but earlier today, she took to her Instagram story to share a sexy photo from the trip.
+Goulding has not disclosed to fans exactly where she is vacationing at, but on Thursday, she took to her Instagram Story to share a sexy photo from the trip.

 In the gorgeous shot, the songstress looks like she’s in her element as she poses with a mountain and a body of water just at her back.
 A beautiful sailboat can also be seen floating in the water.

-Goulding strikes a pose on the left side of the snapshot and looks off into the distance with her long, blond locks flowing freely in the wind.
-Ellie appears to be donning just a little bit of makeup including blush on her cheeks.
+Goulding strikes a pose on the left side of the snapshot and looks off into the distance with her long, blonde locks flowing freely in the wind.
+Ellie appears to be wearing just a little bit of makeup, including blush on her cheeks.
 The 32-year-old’s amazing figure is on full display in the photo as she rocks a minuscule blue bikini.

 The top of the NSFW ensemble plunges low into her chest, showing off ample amounts of cleavage to followers.
 The bottoms are just as sexy and leave little to the imagination with Goulding’s toned legs taking center stage in the shot.
-Her taut tummy is also fully visible in the image and it’s safe to say that Ellie has been putting in a decent amount of time at the gym.
+Her taut tummy is also fully visible in the image and it’s safe to say that Goulding has been putting in a decent amount of time at the gym.

 Ellie Goulding shows off amazing abs as she shares snap from honeymoonhttps://t.co/sFJ4cti4AE pic.twitter.com/lpGTqWU2GA